-Project aim: To understand how the distribution, breeding success and productivity of Red Kites and Buzzards relate to each other and different land use types.
+Project aim: To understand how the population distribution of Red Kites and Buzzards relate to each other and different land use types.

 Red Kite and Buzzard populations in the UK have increased over the last 20 years.
-To assess how their populations have changed and to gain insight into their abundance and distribution in south-central England, this project undertakes a programme of regular surveys.
-These surveys provide valuable information about the regional population sizes of these species as well as enabling an assessment of variation in breeding performance across different land use types.
-The data obtained from the work also provide opportunities to compare the relative nesting distributions across our study area and to assess the levels of competition and interaction between the two species.
+To assess how their populations have changed and to gain insight into their abundance and distribution in central southern England, this project undertakes a programme of regular surveys.
+These surveys provide valuable information about the regional population sizes of these species as well as enabling an assessment of variation in population density between different land use types.
+The data obtained from the work also provide opportunities to compare the relative distributions across our study area and gain insight into the interactions and possible competition between the two species.

 Project aim: To measure how variation in small mammal populations affects breeding raptors